Scholarships for Sophomores, Juniors & Seniors

 Friends and family of Barbara Cavit Rogers established this scholarship to support a junior or senior in the Manship School of Mass Communication concentrating in journalism.
 Recipients may retain this scholarship for more than one year, but not after the student receives his or her undergraduate degree, if funds are available and eligibility requirements are met.

 The purpose of this scholarship, established in memory of Joseph N. Silverberg, is to assist a Louisiana high school graduate majoring in news-editorial journalism.
 In order to be considered, a student must be classified as a senior in the news-editorial curriculum and must have a grade-point average of at least 3.00/4.0.
 The amount of the award varies and is limited to one year.
-No awards are available for the summer term.

 Established in memory of Patrick J. Sorrells, this scholarship is awarded to a full-time undergraduate student classified as a sophomore, junior, or senior with an expressed interest in advertising sales.
 Preference is given to a student who has demonstrated leadership skills and community service.
-The award is renewable and is limited to earnings from the endowment.
-No awards are made for the summer term.

 Established by the family of Dr. Byron St. Dizier, former editor of the LSU Daily Reveille and a dedicated teacher of journalism, this award recognizes a student who is classified as a full-time senior in the Manship School of Mass Communication and who demonstrates the ability for and commitment to print or broadcast journalism.
 The amount of the award varies and is limited to one year.
-No awards are available for the summer term.